 Keeping track of passwords and usernames can become a headache for clients, but with Federated Identity Management, those issues become obsolete.

-What is federated identity management?
-Federated Identity Management, or FIM, occurs when two or more trusted domains allow their users to use the same digital identity to access applications on all domains.
-This will enable users to move in between sites securely.
+Federated Identity Management, or FIM, occurs when two or more trusted domains allow their users to use the same digital identity to access applications across domains.
+This will enable users to move between multiple sites securely.

 Users have dozens and dozens of accounts spread across professional, personal, and public services.
 Accordingly, they also have dozens of separate digital identities used to authenticate them across these services.
 That’s a problem from both user experience and security perspectives: